 Lucentis contains the active ingredient ranibizumab.
 (An active ingredient is what makes a drug work.)

 Lucentis is a biologic medication.
 Biologics are made from parts of living organisms.
 The active drug in Lucentis, ranibizumab, is also available as

+Like most drugs, Lucentis may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Lucentis may cause.
 These lists don’t include all possible side effects.